microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 Example result: ![ComboBox Example](ComboBoxExample.png)

-# ProgressBar
+# AppNotificationProgressBar

-ProgressBar is a component that builds the \<progress\> xml.
-ProgressBar is used to update an AppNotification that is currently displayed.
+AppNotificationProgressBar is a component that builds the \<progress\> xml.
+AppNotificationProgressBar is used to update an AppNotification that is currently displayed.
 This allows developers to inform users about the status of certain operations such as download or install.

 **WinAppSDK 1.2 \<progress\> Schema**: